 Make sure if you use this not to put it on your face.
 They do offer a Jergens Natural Glow Oil-Free Daily Moisturizer for Face that has SPF in it.
 I didn’t end up buying that and instead I just bronze up my face when I do my makeup with the bronzer from Too Faced in Sun Bunny.
 Jergens also carries more in their Natural Glow line like their firming, moisturizer, and moisturizer for wet skin.

-I promise that this isn’t an ad, sponsored, and none of the links are affiliate ones.
-This post is because I am absolutely obsessed with this product because it works great and is budget-friendly and I know other pale gals are struggling out there with finding something that works.
+I promise that this isn’t an ad or sponsored.
+I am absolutely obsessed with this product.
+It works great and it is budget-friendly.
+There are other pale folks who are struggling out there with finding something that works so I’m hoping this helps narrow the searches down a bit.

 Let me know if you’ve used this product before or any type of self-tanner because I’d love to hear your thoughts!
 All I can say is that I love it and I understand that suntan confidence boost.